 Oakley Sound Systems FAQ

-For technical support on all Oakley projects please now refer to the knowledgeable and helpful Oakley Sound Forum which is hosted at Muffwiggler.com.
-Tony Allgood and Paul Darlow do not provide building support for Oakley projects, but both are usually available for help via the forum.
+For technical support on all Oakley projects please now refer to the knowledgeable and helpful Oakley Sound Forum which is hosted at ModWiggler.com.
+I do not provide official building support for Oakley projects, but I am usually available for help via the forum.

 Do you sell whole kits?